It’s a Coating Matter: Controlled-Release Fertilisers in Agriculture

 Potassium (K) can leach easily on sandy soils in heavy rainfall areas and highly weathered tropical soils.
 CRFs can prevent leaching.
 Because of complicated infrastructures in many tropical countries, lowering the input and transport of nutrients to plantations can be very important to improve the crop’s carbon footprint.

 CRF efficiency and reduced nutrient losses mean that a farmer can lower the application rates and still maintain a healthy yield level.
-Lower rates reduce total fertilizer costs and makes fertilizer applications easier.
+Lower rates reduce total fertiliser costs and makes fertiliser applications easier.
 At same rate input, CRFs have shown to increase yields per ha.